 The Performance Dashboard provides quick "at a glance" views of MySQL performance on key server, network, and InnoDB metrics.
 Simply mouse over various graphs and visuals to get added details.

 Over 20 reports help to analyze the performance of your MySQL databases.
 Targeted reports make analyzing IO hotspots, high-cost SQL statements, Wait statistics, InnoDB engine metrics.
 MySQL Workbench leverages the SYS views on the Performance Schema.

 The explain plan shows the operations MySQL performs when it runs SQL statements.
 This information can help optimize SQL performance.
 MySQLWorkbench Visualize Explain plans graphically show and highlight how SQL statements execute within MySQL.
 By showing developers costs and tuning hints, MySQL Workbench improves and simplifies SQL statement performance tuning.

 Query Statistics provide instant statistics on SQL executed from the Workbench Editor, such as details about the fields in your result set and key performance statistics from your query, such as client timing, network latency, server execution timing, index usage, number of rows scanned, joins, use of temporary data storage, and more.

-Business analyst help guide businesses in improving processes, products, services and software through data analysis.
+Business analysts help guide businesses in improving processes, products, services, and software through data analysis.
 These agile workers straddle the line between IT and the business to help bridge the gap and improve efficiency.